PentHertz/RF-Swift/docs/nix-engine.md

 the old report as a stale report beside the environment metadata.
 Run `rfswift env audit mysdr` again after updating.

 These generation guarantees apply to eager environments.
-Lazy and pure environments do not have a complete pinned profile to preserve; recreate them as eager environments when transactional update and rollback are required.
+An on-demand (lazy) environment is pinned differently: at creation it records the revision its flake reference resolved to (`rfswift nix info` shows the pin and the reference it came from), and every tool it builds is realised from that revision, so a push to RF-Swift-nix never rebuilds a tool behind your back. `rfswift env update --check mysdr` tells whether the reference has moved on; `rfswift env update mysdr` moves the pin to its current tip and rebuilds the tools you have already built, so their next call runs the new version at once.
+There are no rollback generations for lazy environments; recreate one as eager when rollback is required.
+Pure environments have nothing pinned to preserve.

 The requested legacy-compatible forms are all available too: